 - A Future Force Academy that features flight simulators and advanced technology.

-- A range of unique and hands-on military history and STEAM (Science, Technology, Engineering, Arts and Mathematics) programs for students in grades K-12, as well as topical workshops, lectures and interactive activities for seniors.
+- A range of unique and hands-on military history and STEM (Science, Technology, Engineering, and Mathematics) programs for students.

 - A state-of-the-art theater showing historical footage, military documentaries, classic military movies and original programming.

-- Remembrance ceremonies, on-loan and traveling exhibits and presentations that showcase singular aspects of military service, such as the “American Canine Soldier,” in partnership with the American War Dogs Association.
+- On-loan and traveling exhibits and presentations that showcase singular aspects of military service.

-- A gift shop that features unique products made by veteran-owned companies and rare military books and a café that provides a place for rest and reflection after a tour.
+- A Ships Store that features unique products made by veteran-owned companies and a café that provides a place for rest and reflection after a tour.